 No.10

-Relax and unwind at the many spas
+Relax and unwind at the many spas or go for a traditional massage!

 There is no better way to end the day than with a soothing massage after a fun-filled adventure in an exotic isle.
 Here, you can opt for a pampering session at hotels like the Rasa Sayang Resort’s exclusive Chi Spa or go for a no-frills hour-long massage at the many foot reflexology and body massage centres.
 Such services are also offered by “nomad” masseuses along the Batu Ferringhi stretch.